SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/knowbe4-api-source.md

 The KnowBe4 integration fetches two types of data sources for the KnowBe4 account.
 - **Phishing Tests**.
 Our integration fetches a list of all recipients for each phishing security test on the KnowBe4 account.
 :::note
-C2C will skip the record, if `started_at` data is not in the format of `yyyy-MM-ddTHH:mm:ss.SSSZ`.
+C2C will skip the record if `started_at` data is not in the format of `yyyy-MM-ddTHH:mm:ss.SSSZ`.
 :::
 - **External Events**.
 Our integration retrieves all user events for the KnowBe4 account.
 This data type is disabled by default.